How to Select a Care Agency

 - Taking medications

-Care is provided by certified nursing assistants (CNAs), home health aides (HHAs), or personal care attendants (PCAs) also referred to as personal care assistants/aides, homemakers, caregivers, sitters or companions.
+Care is provided by certified nursing assistants (CNAs), home health aides (HHAs), or personal care attendants (PCAs) also referred to as personal care aides, homemakers, caregivers, sitters or companions.

-When hiring a non-medical caregiver there are several options: hiring a caregiver privately, going through a referral agency, or using a full-service in-home care agency.
+When hiring a non-medical caregiver there are several options, each with their pros and cons: hiring a caregiver privately, going through a referral agency, or using a full-service in-home care agency.

-You will be responsible for checking a potential employee’s background and all employment paperwork (taxes, insurance, etc.).
+You will be responsible for checking a potential employee’s background and all employment paperwork (workers’ compensation, payroll taxes, insurance, etc.).
 In addition, you will need to be prepared with backup help if your regular caregiver can’t be there for whatever reason.

 Full service, licensed home care agencies (also called home care organizations) specialize in recruiting, hiring and supervising their caregivers.
 They are responsible for screening and training their staff and will arrange for replacement caregivers when needed.
 They take care of all tax and insurance paperwork for their employees.